Sometimes I get angry and need the Lord to settle my spirit.

-Emotional experiences, programs and circus-like services seem to have become the substitute for mentoring, participating, confession, repentance and forgiveness – and the hard work of helping inconvenient people becoming whole and complete in Christ.
+Emotional experiences, programs and circus-like services seem to have become the substitute for mentoring, participating in each others’ lives, confession, repentance and forgiveness – and the hard work of helping inconvenient people becoming whole and complete in Christ.

-In essence, such churches are built around providing spiritual highs – and so is it any wonder that folks with addictive personalities are initially attracted to your meetings?
-And is it any wonder – as you feed rather than mend their broken personality in your self-serving drive for ever larger attendance – that they inevitably fall back into old habits?
+In essence, such churches are built around providing spiritual highs.
+So is it any wonder that folks with addictive personalities are initially attracted to your meetings?
+And is it any wonder – as you feed rather than mend their broken personalities in your self-serving drive for ever larger attendance – that they inevitably fall back into old habits?

-Yet you claim that lots of people were delivered from addiction by jumping up and down and clapping, or crying a few tears of conviction, in some feel-good mass meeting?
+Yet you claim that lots of people were delivered from addiction by jumping up and down and clapping their hands, or crying a few tears of conviction, in some feel-good mass meeting?
 Get real.

-You can boast of your church, but I will be there to pick up the pieces once again as those men discover that when the afterglow of your feel-good meeting fades, they are still left with themselves – while you’ve gone to focus on your next meeting or event.
+You can boast of your church, your “amazing” services and your growing attendance, but I will be there to pick up the pieces once again as broken people discover that when the afterglow of your feel-good meeting fades, they are still left with themselves – while you’ve left to focus on your next big meeting or event.

-And although you can boast of “mentoring” an occasional member of your church, it is driven more by your perception that they are worth “investing in” because they have potential to advance your ministry.
+Although you can boast of “mentoring” an occasional member of your church, it is driven more by your perception that they are worth “investing in” because they have the potential to advance your ministry.
 But when they fall short of your expectations, you’re suddenly too busy to be there for them anymore.

-I really need your prayers.
-I get so frustrated over all this, yet I see such amazing fruit where the church in fact starts acting like the church and not a circus that puts on good performances.
-It’s just that Biblical church is so rare, yet the need is so great, and my heart breaks as I see how folks are so willing to settle for hollow and ineffective Christianity as long as they are made to feel good.
+Biblical church is rare, yet the need is so great and my heart breaks as I see how folks are so willing to settle for hollow and ineffective Christianity as long as they are made to feel good.

 Thanks for letting me vent.